madphysicist/scikit-guess/doc/index.rst

 based on these tests.
 Quality has three categories: speed, accuracy and usefulness.

 - Speed is a benchmark against `scipy.optimize.curve_fit`.
+An algorithm that is slower than a non-linear optimizer starting with default parameters is not very useful.
 - Accuracy is checked by making sure that the fit is within reasonable bounds of the values computed by `scipy.optimize.curve_fit`.
 Reasonableness is a function of the analytically derived partial derivatives of the model with respect to the parameters.
 - Usefulness is a measure of how many iterations `scipy.optimize.curve_fit` saves by using the algorithm as an initial guess.
+If the combined runtime of the algorithm and `curve_fit` is less than the runtime of `curve_fit` with default parameters, that's a win.

 .. rubric:: Footnotes